J. B. Smoove

-Jerry Angelo Brooks (born December 16, 1965), commonly known by his stage name J. B. Smoove, is an American actor, comedian and writer.
-After beginning his career in 1995 on Def Comedy Jam, he was a writer and performer on NBC's Saturday Night Live (2003–06).
-He is best known for his starring roles on HBO's Curb Your Enthusiasm (2007–present) and the CBS sitcom The Millers (2013–15).
-He also portrayed a fictionalized version of himself on the BET improv-comedy reality television parody Real Husbands of Hollywood (2013–16).
+Jerry Angelo Brooks (born December 16, 1965), known professionally as J. B. Smoove, is an American comedian, actor, and writer.
+After beginning his career in 1995 on Def Comedy Jam, he was a writer and performer on NBC's Saturday Night Live (2003–2006).
+He is best known for his starring roles on HBO's Curb Your Enthusiasm (2007–2024) and the CBS sitcom The Millers (2013–2015).
+He also portrayed a fictionalized version of himself on the BET improv-comedy reality television parody Real Husbands of Hollywood (2013–2016).

-Early life
+Early life, family and education

-Smoove was born in Plymouth, North Carolina, to parents Elizabeth and Floyd Brooks.
+Smoove was born in Plymouth, North Carolina, to Elizabeth and Floyd Brooks.
 From the time he was three years old, he grew up in Mount Vernon, New York.
 He spent a significant amount of time with his mother and extended maternal family in the Plymouth area, which he has said inspired much of his pursuit of comedy and comedy style.
-In Mount Vernon, he grew up in the Levister Towers housing projects with his two younger brothers.
-Smoove's father died from diabetes when Smoove was 15 years old.
+He resided in the Levister Towers housing projects in Mount Vernon with his two younger brothers.
+His father died from diabetes when Smoove was 15 years old.

 In 1983, Smoove graduated from Mount Vernon High School.
 He attended Norfolk State University in Virginia, studying engineering and graphic design.